Eventum Legal Powering your defence & navigating tough waters together

 • How much will defending my case cost?

 Legal fees are understandably a consideration.
 The costs of defending your case vary, and it is dependent upon the nature of the allegations, the legal work involved and what stage your case is at.
-Our team provide clear and realistic information on fees specific to each individual case, you will get no suprises, and we can put payment plans in place to make financing your case as easy as possible for you.
+Our team provide clear and realistic information on fees specific to each individual case, you will get no surprises, and we can put payment plans in place to make financing your case as easy as possible for you.
 Please call our team to obtain further information on the financial aspects of funding your criminal case privately.

 • Will my case be dropped?